enricoJL/enricojl.github.io/_posts/2023-01-06-is-this-real.md

 do you feel this substance
 of something really there
 really really good and really fine
-it goes through me and you
+as it goes through you and me

 do you feel the love
 do you know from whence it came